MichalBalik/assembly-press-counter/README.md

 # Device Functionality

 The device is used to count the presses of individual buttons placed on the board.
 Upon starting, a dash will appear on all displays.
 This state indicates that the device is ready for button presses.
+Created in **CPUEmul_1.2.8.jar**.

 ## How It Works